Systems Auditor | National

-- An auditing qualification and at least 2 years auditing experience
+- An auditing qualification and have at least 2 years auditing experience;

-- Sound understanding of NZ legislation relating to dairy/animal products, food production and processing
+- Sound understanding of NZ legislation relating to export dairy products including dairy/infant formula production and processing;

-- Experience with Infant Formula requirements and familiarity with China market specific requirements would be advantageous
+- Experience or familiarity with China market specific requirements (would be advantageous);

 To find out more about the Ministry and what we do please click here

 Mō te Manatū Ahu Matua | About MPI